deeplearning4j/deeplearning4j/quickstart.md

 		MAC
 		deeplearning4j-examples-0.0.3.2-20140811.044400-46-bin.tar.gz

-* Unzip the file. (*If you have previously installed DL4J following the instructions on the Getting Started page, you already have this file.
-In that case, cd into */deeplearning4j-examples/target/, where you will find the file you need to unzip.*)
+* Unzip the file. (* **EXCEPTION**: If you have previously installed DL4J following the instructions on the [Getting Started page](../gettingstarted.html), you already have this file.
+In that case, simply cd into */deeplearning4j-examples/target/, where you will find the file you need to unzip.
+Then cd once more into the unzipped folder...*)

-* To run the examples, move into the DL4J examples folder you downloaded and unzipped to make it your current working directory.
-To do that, you'll type something like this (file paths may vary :)
+* To run the examples, move into the DL4J examples folder you just downloaded and unzipped to make it your current working directory.
+To do that, you'll type something like this (file paths may vary :):

-		cd Desktop/deeplearning4j-examples-0.0.3.2-SNAPSHOT
+		cd */Desktop/deeplearning4j-examples-0.0.3.2-SNAPSHOT

 * Once you've made the examples folder your current working directory, enter this command: